-Female veterans represent only 8.5% of all veterans, yet for the post- 9/11 Iraq and Afghanistan era, they represent 17.4% of all veterans .
+Female veterans represent only 8.5 percent of all veterans, yet for the post- 9/11 Iraq and Afghanistan era, they represent 17.4 percent of all veterans .
 That’s a dramatic shift upwards in female veterans, and it’s straining the outdated VA system.
 From lack of research on female vets to lack of resources for them, the system needs changes.

 3. A Civilian Population That Doesn’t Get Female Soldiers

 Just as the typical image of a veteran is a man, the typical image of a soldier is also a man.
 Sometimes civilians just don’t get what women do in the military.
 Since many people’s notion of war, the service, and soldiers comes from the movies and television.
 They are often working with a very skewed version of reality when it comes to envisioning the female soldier.
 That’s partly because it’s hard to find prominent Hollywood roles that accurately portray female soldiers.

 And even among older male veterans, there’s a lack of understanding in what female veterans do.
 Some mistakenly think they serve auxiliary roles, or sell Girl Scout Cookies!

 4. Transition Programs are Also Geared Towards Men

 Both in government and in the private sector, programs that were set up decades ago to help have become outdated.
 These include programs aimed at helping veterans transition into civilian life.
 That is because they were created during an era when there just were not that many female veterans.